morinim/vita/README.md

 * To build tests: `make tests`
 * To build example ABC: `make examples/ABC`

-If you see errors, try to tweak the contents of Makefile to make them go away.

 The default compiler is g++, to use clang++ type `make CXX=clang++`.

-All output files will, per default, be stored together with the source code.
+All the output files will, per default, be stored together with the source code.

 With MinGW, if you're [experiencing long delays](http://stackoverflow.com/q/8571657/3235496) after the `make` command, try `make -r` (avoid implicit rules).